-ACT 3395

-Managerial/Cost Accounting I (3)

-An analysis of issues dealing with cost accounting and cost management in the global economy from the viewpoint of management, including calculating product costs and period expenses, cost systems for accumulating and managing costs, analyzing cost behavior for tactical decisions, introduction to activity-based costing, ethical principles for management accountants, measuring the costs of quality, and preparing the master budget.
+ACT 3398 Honors Managerial/Cost Accounting I (3) An analysis of issues dealing with cost accounting and cost management in the global economy from the viewpoint of management, including calculating product costs and period expenses, cost systems for accumulating and managing costs, analyzing cost behavior for tactical decisions, introduction to activity-based costing, ethical principles for management accountants, measuring the costs of quality, and preparing the master budget.
+This course is designed for Sorrell Global Scholars honors students.
 Accounting majors must complete this course with a grade of C or better.

-Prerequisite: ACT 2292.

-ACT 3396 Accounting Information Systems (3)

-Principles underlying establishment of complete accounting systems; applications to typical business organization; emphasis on the functions of control and protection.
-Accounting majors must complete this course with a grade of C or better.
-Prerequisite: ACT 2292.

-International Accounting (3) ACT 4435

-An overview of emerging issues related to international accounting and reporting of financial information across national boundaries.
-The course will address topics such as accounting and auditing standards, disclosure practices, and financial reporting in a global business environment.
-Accounting majors must complete this course with a grade of C or better.
+Prerequisite: Sorrell Global Scholars student or permission of Associate Dean; ACT 2292.
+ACT 4435 Accounting Analytics (3) This course focuses on issues related to accounting, reporting of financial information and data analysis for entities.
+Students will use data analytical tools through hands-on applications to analyze entity data and assess organizational operations.
+Accounting majors must complete this course with a grade of "C" or better.
 Prerequisite: ACT 2292.

 ACT 4450 Auditing Concepts (3)

 Study of auditing concepts related to professional ethics, audit engagement, internal control, audit sampling, evidence gathering and auditors' reports.
 Accounting majors must complete this course with a C or better.

 Prerequisite: ACT 3358.